tarun-dugar/angular-lazy-loader/README.md

 -----------

 1. Include angular-lazy-loader.min.js after the angularjs library.
-2. Add a 'angular-lazy-loader' module to your app as follows:
+2. Add the 'angular-lazy-loader' module to your app as follows:

     angular.module('yourApp', ['angular-lazy-loader'])

-3. Add the attribute 'angular-lazy-load' to the div within which you want to lazy load images and iframes.
+3. Add the attribute (directive) 'angular-lazy-load' to the HTML element within which you want to lazy load images and iframes.

 4. Replace 'src' attribute of 'img' and 'iframe' tags with 'data-src'.